 You don’t know who you are until you understand the decisions that you make when no one’s looking at you.
 When you solo travel, it’s you and you.
 I wouldn’t consider myself a people pleaser, but I realized that in the past, I often found myself surprisingly laid back in group dynamics simply because of how much I didn’t want the responsibility of making a bad decision.

-Let me tell you, nothing builds character like the embarrassment of making a poor decision in private.
+Let me tell you, nothing builds character like privately grappling with the embarrassment of a poor decision.
 One second, you’re in a taxi at 4am with your phone on 2% in a foreign country attempting to make it back home…and the next you’re back at your Airbnb thinking about how you thought that risky behavior was cute in the moment, but could have been a tragedy.
-You wash your face, swallow the anxiety of what could have been, and go to bed because you were the only one in danger and no one is there to call you stupid.
+You wash your face, swallow the anxiety of what could have been, and go to bed, knowing you were the only one in danger and no one is there to call you stupid.
 You sleep in peace, but your mindset shifts.

 The Number One Reason Why Solo Travel Changes How You Think